FROM SICK CARE TO HEALTH CREATION

 Bridging the Gap (The Strategic Imperative)

-Yet, a dangerous chasm exists.
+But a dangerous chasm exists.

 This is the "Valley of Death" for preventive innovation.